sodadata/soda-core/docs/README.md

 * Fivetran
 * Matillion
 * Luigi
+* ...

-If you like the goals of this project, encourage us and
+If you like this project, encourage us and star and follow
-<a class="github-button" href="https://github.com/sodadata/soda-sql" data-icon="octicon-star" data-size="large" aria-label="Star sodadata/soda-sql on GitHub">star soda-sql on GitHub</a>
+<a class="github-button" href="https://github.com/sodadata/soda-sql" data-icon="octicon-star" data-size="large" aria-label="Star sodadata/soda-sql on GitHub">soda-sql on GitHub</a>

-Next check out [Getting started](installation.md) for installation and [the tutorial](tutorial.md) to get your first project going.
+> Next, head over to our ['5 minute tutorial'](https://docs.soda.io/soda-sql/#/5_min_tutorial) and get your first project going!